alyaalkibbi/ExoViz/README.md

 # Animate K2-138 system

-exo.exoanim('K2-138', 4, dir = 'C:/Users/username/Downloads/')
+exo.exoanim('K2-138', 4, dir = '')
 ```

+If you wish to save the animation to another directory besides the one you're working in, you can specify the directory path in dir = ''.
 Note to always put `/` at the end of the directory pathway in order to download the animation.